illustration of hand with two different coloured sperm hovering above it

 Thanks for reading up on the Shettles Method and other theories about how to conceive a boy or a girl.
 At Natural Cycles we’re passionate about spreading reproductive health knowledge one topic at a time.
 Natural Cycles is an FDA cleared medical device in the form of an app and thermometer that can be used to either prevent or plan pregnancy

 Natural Cycles helps you predict and confirm your fertile window and ovulation day based on basal body temperature and our own algorithm that learns the pattern of your unique cycle.
-In fact, our research shows that on average, women get pregnant in three cycles or less when using Natural Cycles to plan a pregnancy.
+In fact, our research shows that on average, women get pregnant in three cycles when using Natural Cycles to plan a pregnancy.
 Find out more or get started today!

 Did you enjoy reading this article?